Educator Testing Requirements

 - SAT minimum sub-score of 520 in mathematics, 510 in reading, and 480 in writing.

-- GRE with a minimum sub-score of 145 quantitative reasoning, 150 in verbal reasoning, and 3 in analytical writing on the current scale.
+- GRE with a minimum sub-score of 145 quantitative reasoning, 150 in verbal reasoning, and three in analytical writing on the current scale.

-- GRE with a minimum sub-score of 540 in quantitative reasoning, 450 in verbal reasoning, and 3 in analytical writing on the old scale.
+- GRE with a minimum sub-score of 540 in quantitative reasoning, 450 in verbal reasoning, and three in analytical writing on the old scale.

-Scores presented for the purposes of admission must be the result of exams taken within the last ten years.
-You must pass the Praxis Core with 156 in reading, 162 in writing, and 150 in mathematics or have the adequate scores in the ACT/SAT/GRE in order to be admitted into the School of Education.
-If you are a transfer student, you should complete the Praxis Core either prior to attending UW-Platteville or by the end of your first semester if the ACT/SAT/GRE scores do not apply.
+Scores presented for the purposes of admission must be the result of exams taken within the last 10 years.
+You must pass the Praxis Core with 156 in reading, 162 in writing, and 150 in mathematics or have the adequate scores in the ACT, SAT, or GRE or have a 2.750 GPA in order to be admitted into the Wisconsin School of Education.
+If you are a transfer student, you should complete the Praxis Core either before attending UW-Platteville or by the end of your first semester if the ACT, SAT, or GRE scores do not apply.

-The Praxis Subject Assessments, formerly known as Praxis II, measures subject-specific content knowledge, as well as general and subject-specific teaching skills, that you will need to begin teaching.
-This test requires a passing score prior to you being placed in a student teaching assignment.
+The Praxis Subject Assessments, formerly known as Praxis II, measures subject-specific content knowledge, as well as general and subject-specific teaching skills that you will need to begin teaching.
+This test requires a passing score before you being placed in a student teaching assignment if you do not have a major and/or minor GPA of 3.000 or greater.
 You should discuss with your advisor the best time to complete this test.

 |Program||Test Code||Passing Score|